rahsunk/61040-portfolio/assignments/assignment1/stakeholders.md

 1. Video games: Finding communities

    - Consumers: Gamers interested in finding friends and communities relating to the game
-   - Outside friends: Friends consumers already have
+   - Outside friends: Friends that the consumers already have
    - Game developers: The people who create the games

    Impacts:

    Consumers and outside friends may suffer from not sharing a connection through a game one of them enjoys.
-Outside friends would be interested in what new friends the consumer is making through the app.
+Outside friends would be interested in what new friends the consumer is making through gaming.
 Developers would be interested in what communities like their games.

 2. Traveling: Navigating new areas

-   - Tourists: People traveling to a place and potential users of the app
+   - Tourists: People traveling to a place for the first time
-   - Reviewers: Users of the app who can provide feedback to improve it
+   - Reviewers: People who have already traveled to a place and have insight about it
    - Local citizens: People who live in the areas that tourists visit

    Impacts:

    Tourists would have difficulty navigating a place without a good guide.
 Local citizens could be burdened by tourists not knowing proper etiquette.
-They would also be interested if the information on the app about their home is accurate.
-Reviewers would want tourists to have a better experience by giving them anecdotes of their own experience using the app.
+They would also be interested if online information about their home is accurate.
+Reviewers would want tourists to have a better experience by giving them anecdotes of their own experience.

 3. Outside class work: Time management